Klbgr/EzStudies-Flutter/README.md

 This project is an evolution of [EzStudies](https://github.com/Klbgr/EzStudies) and aims to simplify the daily lives of students of CY Cergy Paris Université.

 Compared to the previous version, this one has many differences.
-The main differences are that this is a Flutter app, written in Dart, and that it's available for Android, iOS and Web.
+The main difference is that this is a Flutter app, written in Dart, and that it's compatible with Android, iOS and Web.

 ## Features